 Mepsevii Side Effects

-Note: This document contains side effect information about vestronidase alfa.
-Some of the dosage forms listed on this page may not apply to the brand name Mepsevii.
+Note: This document provides detailed information about Mepsevii Side Effects associated with vestronidase alfa.
+Some dosage forms listed on this page may not apply specifically to the brand name Mepsevii.

 Along with its needed effects, vestronidase alfa (the active ingredient contained in Mepsevii) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.